 Understanding Chronic Obstructive Pulmonary Disease (COPD)

 Our loved one with chronic obstructive pulmonary disease finds it difficult to breathe.
 And also fall frequent prey to respiratory infections.
 To understand COPD better, it is necessary that we first learn about its causes.
 Smoking tobacco is the leading cause of COPD.
-Our loved ones who smoke or have smoked in the past are at a higher risk of contracting the disease.
-Understanding COPD will give the caregivers a better chance to give appropriate caregiving services to their loved ones.
+Our loved ones who smoked or have previously smoked are at a higher risk of contracting the disease.
+Understanding COPD will give caregivers a better chance to provide appropriate caregiving services to their loved ones.